hhuang999/swarmGPT/README.md

 pixi shell
 ```

-Note: You will see an error message, that setup.sh was not found.
-This is fine and fixed in the next step.
+Note: You will see an error message, that `setup.sh` and `openai_api_key.sh` were not found.
+This is fine and fixed in the next steps.

 This project is build on crazyswarm.
 Since the original (legacy) version is broken, please use our fork:
 ```bash